 What is the best TestGorilla alternative

 The best option depends on your primary signal.
-Truffle is strong for rapid async screening with AI summaries.
+If you need to screen every applicant without phone-screening all of them, Truffle combines async video interviews, AI-resistant assessments, and AI-generated summaries so you can build ranked shortlists fast while keeping humans in control.
 Spark Hire suits multi-stakeholder video workflows.
 Toggl Hire helps skills-first teams ship quick assessments.
 Hirevire and VideoAsk are great when portfolio or presentation skills matter

 How do I decide between TestGorilla competitors

 Start with the failure point you want to fix.
-If scheduling is the problem, pick async video.
+If screening volume is the problem, look for async interviews plus assessments and fast review workflows.
 If noise is the problem, use a short skills test.
 If collaboration is the problem, choose a platform with reviewer workflows and tagging

 Will I need to replace my ATS